Christian Colleges Are Tangled In Their Own LGBT Policies

 Brad Harper of Multnomah University, which affirms that "sexual relationships are designed by God to be expressed solely within a marriage between a man and a woman," says he has seen growing anxiety about the future of federal aid at like-minded schools in recent years.

-"Every single Christian institution is wondering about that, and thinking, 'What happens if we lose government funding?'" he says.
+"Every single Christian institution is wondering about that, and thinking, 'What happens if we lose government funding?' " he says.
 "Everybody has done the math about how much money you would have to raise if you lose government funding.
 You can't do it."

 Just as vexing are the cultural questions, especially among the staff and faculty who work with LGBT students on a daily basis.
 All colleges and universities receiving federal aid are required to have a Title IX coordinator responsible for working with students who feel they have been subject to discrimination because of their sex.
 Whether gay or transgender students are entitled to Title IX protection is unresolved, so Title IX coordinators find themselves having to judge on their own how to respond to those students who seek their help.